Projects We’ve Funded

 READ MOREIndigenous Voices in the Music Classroom

-Oakland Unified School District This team of teachers plans to learn more about the musical origins and current practices of its schools’ indigenous communities and grow its curriculum and practice.
-The first year, the team will learn from local culture bearers and leaders.
-The second year the team intends to work with these community partners […]
+This team of teachers plans to learn more about the musical origins and current practices of its schools’ indigenous communities and grow its curriculum and practice.

 READ MORELiteracy GLADiators